Photograph: Handling and care

 It is best to leave photographs lying flat on the table when viewing them.
 Do not pick it up from a corner, or even from two sides and hold it at eye level.
 Every time the photograph bends, even a little, this can break down the emulsion.
 The very nature of enclosing a photograph in plastic encourages users to pick it up; users tend to handle plastic enclosed photographs less gently than non-enclosed photographs, simply because they feel the plastic enclosure makes the photo impervious to all mishandling.
 As long as a photo is in its folder, there is no need to touch it; simply remove the folder from the box, lay it flat on the table, and open the folder.
 If for some reason the researchers or archivists do need to handle the actual photo, perhaps to examine the verso for writing, they can use gloves if there appears to be a risk from oils or dirt on the hands.

 Myths and beliefs

 Because daguerreotypes were rendered on a mirrored surface, many spiritualists also became practitioners of the new art form.
 Spiritualists would claim that the human image on the mirrored surface was akin to looking into one's soul.
 The spiritualists also believed that it would open their souls and let demons in.
-Among Muslims, it is makruh (disliked) to perform salah (worship) in a place decorated with photographs.
+Among some Muslims, it is makruh (disliked) to perform salah (worship) in a place decorated with photographs.
 Photography and darkroom anomalies and artifacts sometimes lead viewers to believe that spirits or demons have been captured in photos.
+Some have made a career out of taking pictures of "ghosts" or "spirits".
+There are many instances where people believe photos will bring bad luck either to the person taking the picture or people captured in the photo.
+For instance, a photograph taken of a pregnant woman will bring bad luck to the baby in the womb and photos taken of dead people will ensure that person is not successful in the afterlife.